The 5 Most Common Furnace Problems

 - Blower failure that cascades into complete failure of the entire furnace

-3) Normal Wear and Tear
+3. Normal Wear & Tear

 Whether powered by natural gas, electricity or modern thermal technology, all furnaces are intricate systems with a number of moving parts.
 Over time, repeated use of your unit will inevitably produce some amount of wear and tear in those parts.
 The gradual process of wear and tear will eventually lead to minor and major furnace problems unless you have the affected component(s) repaired or replaced.